 Check that the fregola is nearly ready, about the 7-8 minute mark, and then add the drained clams and cover the pan with the lid.
 Leave to cook for three minutes at a fast simmer, then uncover the pan to check that the clams have opened.
 Any clams that, once cooked, stay closed should be discarded.

-Sprinkle in the chopped parsley and stir to let everything combine before ladling into four warmed bowls to serve, sprinkling with a little more chopped parsley as you go.
+Sprinkle in the finely grated lemon rind and the chopped parsley and stir to let everything combine before ladling into four warmed bowls to serve, sprinkling with a little more chopped parsley as you go.

 Pin it: www.pinterest.com.au/pin/399413060705593865